 Tilbury House is the oldest and most prestigious English language debating society in Germany.
 It was founded in 1997 by Paul Drew-Bear as part of the American Management Seminars.
 Today Tilbury House is student-run.

 We cater to highly committed students with high intellectual curiosity and with a strong challenge bias.
-Although we are mostly business students, we are open to students from any faculty.
+We are open to students from any faculty.

 Tilbury House trains many soft and hard skills and will help you to advance your personality: You learn to think quickly and find the most relevant arguments; you learn to structure your thoughts in a convincing way; and – most importantly – you learn to cope with the unexpected and think flexible, independent of your personal opinions.